knot.ai

 Client()

-Returns: Client - An AI client instance with the methods documented below.
+Returns: Client - An AI client instance

 Client Object Methods